 A good office considers its employees.
 With spaces tailored to different work styles, areas optimised for different tasks and an overall uplifting style and vibe – a good office is an essential part of any business.
 However, there is something better than a good office; a great office.
-What separates a great office form a good office?
+What separates a great office from a good office?
 Whilst a good office delivers everything employees need, a great office also considers those that don’t work in the building.
 Your office says a lot about you.
 It projects a message and is designed to send all the right signals to visitors be they clients, prospects, suppliers or anyone else that may be visiting.

 Crafting a great visitor experience is an important part of any office design and we wanted to give you some help.
 Here are some considerations to make when designing an office optimised to delivering a fantastic visitor experience.